DFE-Digital/register-trainee-teachers-prototype/app/views/_includes/data-sharing-agreement.md

 - Restriction to process information (Article 18 of GDPR) For other types of SAR, the provider must notify the DFE within 5 working days.

-Data subjects wanting to make an SAR can email the DfE at <a href="mailto:becomingateacher@digital.education.gov.uk?subject=Register subject access request (SAR)">becomingateacher@digital.education.gov.uk</a>.
+Data subjects wanting to make an SAR can email the DfE at [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk?subject=Register%20subject%20access%20request%20%28SAR%29)

 ## Handling freedom of information requests